Digital collaboration - EDI / SCSN

 Electronic Data Interchange (EDI) is a generic term for the automatic exchange of electronic business documents, such as orders, invoices and certain messages or confirmations.
 It is part of electronic business.
 Because the relevant documents must comply with certain standard templates, it is mainly used for repeating transactions.

 A number of EDI standards have been developed for different industries.
 Nowadays, these standards are increasingly adopted by open standards such as XML and are therefore available as open source.
 Software to generate and process EDI is generally costly, and until recently data communication was in the hands of a number of large companies.
 With the advent of the internet, EDI has also become accessible for smaller companies, and the software has also improved and become cheaper.

 Coming together is a start, keeping together is progress and working together is success.

 A number of Paul Meijering's customers and suppliers have decided to also exchange what they buy and sell via EDI and thus limit the document flow considerably.
-Applying EDI to the various operational systems in your and our company can lead to important benefits that result in more efficient business operations.
+The Smart Connected Supplier Network (SCSN) - the data standard for the efficient exchange of information in the supply chain - is used in the various operational systems in your company and ours.
+Its use has significant benefits that result in more efficient operations.
 Benefits that translate into significant cost savings that, depending on the level of implementation, can be as high as 90% in relation to the same process if paper documents were used.